 Monday, January 14, 2013

-Android or Galaxy Tablets, iPads, Kindle Fires, Nooks, Windows Surface, - Which One Should I Buy?
+Android or Galaxy Tablets, iPads, Kindle Fires, Nooks, Windows Surface Pro - Which One Should You Buy?

 The XYBoard comes with a 3.2 Android Honeycomb operating system, pinch to zoom touch screen and both portrait and landscape angles keyboard.
 You can get up to 32 gigabytes (GB) of internal storage and it comes with 1 gigabyte of memory.
 In addition, it comes with a 1.6 gigahertzes (GHz) dual core processor (information processing speed).
 However, the best part about this baby is that not only does it have WI-FI (wireless internet) capabilities, it also has built-in HotSpot (internet service) available that you can share with your phone service and other devices.
 So, you can have internet service anywhere you go (as long as Verizon phone service is available in that area) and not just at your favorite cafe, fast food restaurant or hotel.